The Difference Between a Benefits Broker Vs. a Benefits Consultant

 So how do I manage this problem of an ever-changing world of employee benefits?
 I'll tell you a secret: I form strong connections and relationships with the experts!

-When I use the term “expert”, I don’t necessarily mean the Brokers I work with each day.
-I have been fortunate to learn there is a difference between a Broker and a true Benefits Consultant.
+When I use the term “expert”, I don’t necessarily mean the brokers I work with each day.
+I have been fortunate to learn there is a difference between a broker and a true benefits consultant.

-A Broker will:
+A Benefits Broker will:

 - Reach out to you ahead of your plan renewal with the new rates of your carriers and will likely come into the office to provide a one hour presentation to staff covering the highlights of the plan and allowing for a question and answer session.